HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Related Work

 \subsection{Inferring Driver Emotions}

-Empathic car interfaces benefit from understanding the driver's emotions to adapt their interface, contributing positively to the user's emotional state~\cite{10.1007/11573548_125, zepf_driver_2020}.
+Using context-aware sensing~\cite{schmidt2000implicit} using human sensing in cars~\cite{10.1145/3534617} gained increased attention to understanding driving behavior or facilitating novel perceptual car interfaces.
+In this context, empathic car interfaces benefit from understanding the driver's emotions to adapt their interface, contributing positively to the user's emotional state~\cite{10.1007/11573548_125, zepf_driver_2020}.
 Emotion assessment can be achieved through \textit{direct} and \textit{indirect} user observation.

 \textit{Direct} observation methods, such as recognizing facial expressions~\cite{ekman1984expression,ekman1997face}, are a convenient method to infer emotions while driving.
 Although facial expressions are a commonly used modality~\cite{Braun2020}, it remains controversial in research~\cite{mollahosseini2017affectnet, heaven2020faces}.
-Alternatively, emotions can be derived from psychophysiological signals such as electrodermal activity, heart rate, muscle tension, respiratory rate, and electroencephalography~\cite{s18072074,balters:stresscar, bethge_etra}.
+Alternatively, emotions can be derived from psychophysiological signals such as electrodermal activity, heart rate, muscle tension, respiratory rate, and electroencephalography~\cite{s18072074,balters:stresscar, 10.1145/3379157.3391655}.
 The setup of in-car physiological sensing is often problematic due to insufficient signal quality levels~\cite{EGGER201935} and missing user acceptance~\cite{YANG2016256}.

 \textit{Indirect} user observation through analyzing contextual driving data \chdeleted[id=1AC]{has} gained increasing attention for emotion recognition.
 Zepf et al.~\cite{zepf2019towards} surveyed affective automotive user interfaces and identified several factors causing emotional triggers and changes, including driving behavior, music, and road conditions.
 This fact was exploited by Liu et al. by analyzing vehicle CAN-bus data~\cite{liu2021empathetic}, reaching subject-independent F1-scores of 59\%.
-Bethge et al.~\cite{bethge_vemotion_2021, bethge2023interpretable} showed that contextual driving data captured with a smartphone result in subject-independent F1-scores of 56\%, an improvement over using facial expressions as a baseline.
+Bethge et al.~\cite{bethge_vemotion_2021, 10.1145/3544549.3585672} showed that contextual driving data captured with a smartphone resulted in subject-independent F1-scores of 56\%, an improvement over using facial expressions as a baseline.
+In contrast to previous work~\cite{liu2021empathetic}, the authors utilized data from a smartphone only.

 An empathic navigation system poses additional constraints on the observation method since it is required to predict emotions on thousands of possible road segments to find the optimal emotion-aware route.
 Since, in most cases, there is no direct observation input (e.g., crowd-sourced facial expressions) accessible for every unseen road segment, algorithms trained on remotely accessible observations (e.g., traffic, road properties, or weather) are needed.